Dynamical mean-field theory: Applications

 In particular, the drop of the double-occupancy as $U$ increases is a signature of the Mott transition.

-Extensions of DMFT
+Extensions

 DMFT has several extensions, extending the above formalism to multi-orbital, multi-site problems, long-range correlations and non-equilibrium.

 Multi-orbital extension

 DMFT can be extended to Hubbard models with multiple orbitals, namely with electron-electron interactions of the form $U_{\alpha \beta} n_{\alpha}n_{\beta}$ where $\alpha$ and $\beta$ denote different orbitals.
 The combination with density functional theory (DFT+DMFT) then allows for a realistic calculation of correlated materials.

 Extended DMFT

 Extended DMFT yields a local impurity self energy for non-local interactions and hence allows us to apply DMFT for more general models such as the t-J model.

 Cluster DMFT

 In order to improve on the DMFT approximation, the Hubbard model can be mapped on a multi-site impurity (cluster) problem, which allows one to add some spatial dependence to the impurity self-energy.
 Clusters contain 4 to 8 sites at low temperature and up to 100 sites at high temperature.

 The Typical Medium Dynamical Cluster Approximation (TMDCA) is a non-perturbative approach for obtaining the electronic ground state of strongly correlated many-body systems, built on the dynamical cluster approximation (DCA).